How to Kopi Thyme: Vietnamese Classis BBQ - Kopi Thyme

 How to Kopi Thyme

-Step 1: Marinate choice of protein:
+Step 1: Marinate Your Protein of Choice

 • Chicken